samuelfooks/edito-tutorials-content/articles/HelmCharts/BasicWebApplication.md

-# Host your own web application
+# Add your own web application as a service

-To add any service to our platform, you will have to make a pull request to our [Ocean Modelling Helm Charts](https://gitlab.mercator-ocean.fr/pub/edito-infra/ocean-modelling-helm-charts) repository.
+To add any service to our platform, you will have to make a pull request to one of our repositories.
+For all services pertaining to the Ocean domain please use the [Ocean Modelling Helm Charts](https://gitlab.mercator-ocean.fr/pub/edito-infra/ocean-modelling-helm-charts) repository.
+If your are not sure of the repository to target, please use the [Playground Helm Charts](https://gitlab.mercator-ocean.fr/pub/edito-infra/playground-helm-charts) repository.

-This tutorial provide the guideline to follow to create your own helm chart that can host a Docker image web application.
+This tutorial provides the guideline to follow to create your own helm chart that can host a Docker image web application.
 Do not hesitate to look at other charts to get inspired.

 First thing first, you will need to have a Docker image hosted on a public repository.
 This image should run a container exposing a web service through a port.

 In this tutorial, we will take [TerriaMap datalab service](https://datalab.staging.edito.eu/launcher/oceanmodelling/terria-map-viewer) as an example.
 The [TerriaMap github project is available here](https://github.com/TerriaJS/TerriaMap) if you want to know more about it.

 And as you can see, this project satisfy the minimal requirement for hosting a web application on the datalab, which is having a public docker image available.
-You can find the correspong [Dockerfile here](https://github.com/TerriaJS/TerriaMap/blob/main/deploy/docker/Dockerfile) if you need to inspire you.
+You can find the corresponding [Dockerfile here](https://github.com/TerriaJS/TerriaMap/blob/main/deploy/docker/Dockerfile) if you need to inspire you.
 Here, it is only running a node application on the port **3001**.

 ## Clone the repository